Understanding the relativistic overdensity of galaxy surveys: Flux and Volume Limited Samples

 \subsection{Volume-limited Samples}

-An ideal volume-limited survey would be one done by observing a {\it fixed patch} of the sky at a given $z$, over a given period, and the flux and/or size distribution on the given sky patch is mapped.
-Thus, at the given redshift, the {\it change in volume per unit change in solid angle per change in redshift, is zero} (i.e. ${\cal V} \,{=}\, 0$); consequently, $e_{_{\cal V}} \,{=}\, 0$ and $e_{_{\cal F}} \,{=}\, 1$.
-(Such a survey would be appropriate for {\it pure} magnification analysis.)
-Similarly, given \eqref{ObzDelta3}, the generated sample is adequately described by $\Delta^{\rm obs}_{_{\cal M}}$.
+An ideal volume-limited survey would be one done by observing a fixed patch of the sky at a specified redshift, and the flux and/or size distribution on the given sky patch is mapped---i.e. only sources at a given (fixed) redshift are observed.
+The sample will contain sources of different apparent magnitudes (above the instrument threshold), but all having the same $z$ measurement.

-However, volume-limited samples may also be extracted from flux-limited samples.
-This is usually done by (pre)specifying a maximum value $D_{\rm lim}$---at a fixed redshift $z_{\rm lim}$---for the depth of the cosmic volume to be investigated and, similarly, picking out only sources that are intrinsically brighter than $M_{\rm lim} \,{<}\, 0$; with luminosities specified by an absolute magnitude: \beq M = m - 25 - 5\log_{10} (D_{\rm lim}), \eeq where we note that the absolute magnitude $M \,{=}\, M(m)$ is mainly a function of the apparent magnitude $m$ only, and hence, the flux (density).
-Here, the sources are accessed by varying the apparent magnitude, and the sources in the extracted sample will be contained in a fixed volume $\upsilon_{\rm lim} \,{=}\, \upsilon(D_{\rm lim})$.
-Obviously, the cosmic depth $D_{\rm lim}$, which only needs to be less or equal to $r_*$ (see Sec. \ref{sec:RDP}), is essentially the limiting radius of the sample---where the given sources are at particular distances $r \,{\leq}\, D_{\rm lim}$.
+However, volume-limited samples may also be extracted from generic catalogues of galaxy surveys.
+This is usually done by specifying a depth $D_{\rm lim}$---being the maximum cosmic reach from the observer---and picking out only sources at that given depth, with luminosities specified by an absolute magnitude, given by

-We notice that, given \eqref{D_lim}, in volume-limited samples the flux limit is no longer present and all {\it possible} fluxes are mapped (within the specified cosmic volume).
-Moreover, the extracted sample is {\it spatially uniform}, in the sense that the gradient of the number density vanishes, since the number density of the given sample does not vary with distance~\cite{Martinez:2002bk}.
-(Note that, by \eqref{D_lim}, the given source distribution depends only on the flux; the position or distance of the selected sources is irrelevant.)
+where ${r}_* \,{=}\, D_{\rm lim}$ and, we see that the absolute magnitude is mainly a function of the apparent magnitude $m$, and hence, of the flux (density).
+Here, the sources are accessed by varying the apparent magnitude.
+Moreover, the cosmic depth $D_{\rm lim}$ is essentially the limiting radius of the cosmic sample.
+We notice that, given \eqref{D_lim}, in volume-limited samples the flux limit is no longer present and, all possible fluxes are mapped (at the fixed cosmic distance).
+The extracted sample is spatially uniform---in the sense that the gradient of the number density vanishes, $\partial\bar{n}_F/\partial\bar{r} \,{=}\, 0$ (with $\partial\bar{n}_F/\partial{m} \,{\neq}\, 0$): the number density of the given sample does not vary with distance~\citep{Martinez:2002bk}.